-Alterations in kidney function and renal failure have occurred, particularly during ntermittent therapy.
+Alterations in kidney function and renal failure have occurred, particularly during intermittent therapy.
 Menstrual disturbances have been reported.
-Nervous system adverse effects include headache, drowsiness, ataxia, dizziness and
+Nervous system adverse effects include headache, drowsiness, ataxia, dizziness and Oedema, myopathy, and muscular weakness have been reported.

 Rifampicin causes a harmless orange-red discoloration of the urine and other body fluids